soundhar07/deep_learning_food_101/README.md

 - ViT (used in ensembles)
 - Ensembles: ResNet50 + ViT, ConvNeXt + EfficientNet

+**ResNet50 + ViT: A Hybrid Approach to Computer Vision**

+This project implements a **hybrid deep learning model** that combines the strengths of Convolutional Neural Networks (CNNs) and Vision Transformers (ViTs) for image analysis.
+The architecture leverages ResNet50 for local spatial feature extraction and ViT’s transformer-based self-attention for global contextual understanding.
+This synergy enables robust and comprehensive modeling of both fine details and long-range dependencies in computer vision tasks.

+**Key Model Highlights:**

+- **CNN Component (ResNet50):**
+  Extracts hierarchical local features from input images—edges, textures, and spatial relationships—using convolutional layers.

+- **ViT Component:**
+  Applies transformer self-attention to the CNN feature map, enabling global context modeling and learning of long-range dependencies across the entire image.

+- **Synergy:**
+  By merging both approaches, the model benefits from the spatial precision of CNNs and the contextual depth of transformers, resulting in superior performance and robust image understanding.

+***

 Summary:
 - ResNet50, EfficientNet, and ConvNeXt: strong performance, faster training.
 - Ensembles (ResNet50 + ViT, ConvNeXt + EfficientNet): best results but significantly longer training and higher resource use.